tsukumijima/typio-form-recovery-reboot/README.md

 - Fix: `options.set()` crashed with `ReferenceError` when called with a non-existent option name
 - Fix: Incorrect comment "Delete entire field if empty" corrected to "Delete entire domain if empty"
 - Fix: Missing `.length` in `Object.keys()` comparison for empty domain check in maintenance routine
+- Fix: NavigationRenderer recursive component caused `ReferenceError` under Webpack 5 due to self-import TDZ
+- Fix: Space key could not be assigned as a keyboard shortcut (non-alphabetic key name was stripped by regex)
+- Change: Renamed extension from "Typio Form Recovery" to "Typio Form Recovery Reboot"
+- Change: Updated feedback and issue links to point to the new GitHub repository
+- Change: Commented out original author's donation links (Buy Me a Coffee)

 ### Version 3.3.0 (12th March, 2023)
 - Fix: Text box style collapse when using dark mode